Robust Recursive Filtering and Smoothing: Derivation of the recursions

+These confidence bands reflect filtering uncertainty but neglect the uncertainty arising from parameters estimation.\ Parameter uncertainty refers to the fact that the static parameters of the state-space model are unknown and must be estimated from the data.
+In order to account for the additional uncertainty surrounding the maximum likelihood estimates, we follow the same approach employed in linear and Gaussian models.
+In particular, we adopt the Bayesian perspective that the static parameters vector $\bs{\theta}$ is a random variable with a certain prior distribution $p(\bs{\theta})$.
+Let $\mb{a}_t^{\bs{\hat{\theta}}}$ denote the predictive filter computed using the estimate $\bs{\hat{\theta}}$.
+The total conditional variance of the latent states can be written as the sum of two terms (see \citealt{HAMILTON1986387}):

-where $\Exp_{\bs{\theta}}[\cdot]$ denotes the expectation taken with respect to the prior density $p(\bs{\theta})$.
-The first term is related to filtering uncertainty.
-It represents the conditional variance of the state variables averaged over the density $p(\bs{\theta})$.
-The second term is clearly related to parameter uncertainty, as it represents the variance of $\mb{a}_t^{\bs{\theta}}$ due to the randomness of $\bs{\theta}$ around the maximum likelihood estimate $\bs{\hat{\theta}}$ .
-Both terms can be computed by simulations, sampling from the prior density $p(\bs{{\theta}})$ and then taking the sample mean.
+where $\mathbb{E}_{\bs{\theta}}[\cdot]$ denotes the expectation with respect to the prior density $p(\bs{\theta})$.
+The first term is related to filtering uncertainty because it represents the average conditional variance of the latent states.
+The second term is instead related to parameter uncertainty because it represents the variation of $\mb{a}_t^{\bs{\theta}}$ imputable to the randomness of $\bs{\theta}$.
+Both terms can be evaluated by Monte Carlo simulations, sampling from the prior density $p(\bs{{\theta}})$.
+In practical applications, $p(\bs{\theta})$ is set equal to the asymptotic distribution of the maximum likelihood estimate $\bs{\hat{\theta}}$, which is assumed to be normal with variance given by the inverse Fisher information.
+Since the variance decomposition in Equation \eqref{eq:filtParUnc} also holds when conditioning with respect to $\mb{Y}_t$ and $\mb{Y}_n$, the same methodology can be adopted to compute confidence bands around the update and smoothed estimates.